Highwoods Properties (NYSE:HIW) Reaches New 1-Year Low at $26.12

 Insider Transactions at Highwoods Properties

-In other news, CEO Theodore J. Klinck acquired 5,000 shares of the business’s stock in a transaction on Thursday, September 22nd.
-The shares were purchased at an average price of $28.25 per share, for a total transaction of $141,250.00.
-Following the completion of the purchase, the chief executive officer now directly owns 246,445 shares of the company’s stock, valued at approximately $6,962,071.25.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
-In related news, CEO Theodore J. Klinck purchased 5,000 shares of the company’s stock in a transaction dated Thursday, September 22nd.
-The shares were acquired at an average cost of $28.25 per share, for a total transaction of $141,250.00.
-Following the transaction, the chief executive officer now owns 246,445 shares of the company’s stock, valued at $6,962,071.25.
+In related news, EVP Jeffrey Douglas Miller purchased 1,000 shares of the company’s stock in a transaction dated Thursday, September 22nd.
+The shares were acquired at an average cost of $28.25 per share, for a total transaction of $28,250.00.
+Following the transaction, the executive vice president now owns 116,482 shares of the company’s stock, valued at $3,290,616.50.
 The acquisition was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, EVP Jeffrey Douglas Miller purchased 1,000 shares of the company’s stock in a transaction dated Thursday, September 22nd.
-The shares were bought at an average price of $28.25 per share, for a total transaction of $28,250.00.
-Following the completion of the transaction, the executive vice president now directly owns 116,482 shares in the company, valued at approximately $3,290,616.50.
+In other news, CEO Theodore J. Klinck purchased 5,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
+The stock was purchased at an average cost of $28.25 per share, with a total value of $141,250.00.
+Following the purchase, the chief executive officer now owns 246,445 shares in the company, valued at approximately $6,962,071.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Jeffrey Douglas Miller purchased 1,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
+The shares were purchased at an average cost of $28.25 per share, with a total value of $28,250.00.
+Following the completion of the purchase, the executive vice president now owns 116,482 shares in the company, valued at approximately $3,290,616.50.
 The disclosure for this purchase can be found here.
-Company insiders own 1.40% of the company’s stock.
+Insiders own 1.40% of the company’s stock.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Parallel Advisors LLC boosted its stake in Highwoods Properties by 157.1% during the 1st quarter.
-Parallel Advisors LLC now owns 599 shares of the real estate investment trust’s stock valued at $28,000 after purchasing an additional 366 shares in the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of Highwoods Properties during the 1st quarter worth $37,000.
-Denali Advisors LLC boosted its stake in shares of Highwoods Properties by 166.7% during the 2nd quarter.
-Denali Advisors LLC now owns 800 shares of the real estate investment trust’s stock worth $27,000 after acquiring an additional 500 shares in the last quarter.
-EverSource Wealth Advisors LLC bought a new stake in shares of Highwoods Properties during the 2nd quarter worth $27,000.
-Finally, FourThought Financial LLC boosted its stake in shares of Highwoods Properties by 38.6% during the 1st quarter.
+Large investors have recently modified their holdings of the stock.
+Verdence Capital Advisors LLC lifted its holdings in shares of Highwoods Properties by 3.7% in the first quarter.
+Verdence Capital Advisors LLC now owns 7,500 shares of the real estate investment trust’s stock valued at $343,000 after purchasing an additional 265 shares in the last quarter.
+Silvercrest Asset Management Group LLC lifted its holdings in shares of Highwoods Properties by 0.9% in the fourth quarter.
+Silvercrest Asset Management Group LLC now owns 36,519 shares of the real estate investment trust’s stock valued at $1,628,000 after purchasing an additional 313 shares in the last quarter.
+Pictet Asset Management SA lifted its holdings in shares of Highwoods Properties by 0.8% in the second quarter.
+Pictet Asset Management SA now owns 40,619 shares of the real estate investment trust’s stock valued at $1,389,000 after purchasing an additional 319 shares in the last quarter.
+FourThought Financial LLC raised its holdings in shares of Highwoods Properties by 38.6% during the first quarter.
 FourThought Financial LLC now owns 1,265 shares of the real estate investment trust’s stock worth $58,000 after acquiring an additional 352 shares in the last quarter.
+Finally, Vestmark Advisory Solutions Inc. raised its holdings in shares of Highwoods Properties by 3.7% during the second quarter.
+Vestmark Advisory Solutions Inc. now owns 10,074 shares of the real estate investment trust’s stock worth $344,000 after acquiring an additional 360 shares in the last quarter.
 97.40% of the stock is owned by institutional investors.

 Highwoods Properties Company Profile